 I’m sitting on my balcony in Jardín, a small town in the Colombian coffee district.
-I’ve been here for almost 3 weeks which is an exceptionally long time for me to stay in the same area.
+I’ve been here for almost 3 weeks, which is an exceptionally long time for me to stay in the same area.
 Generally, after 3 days in one place, I already feel like I am settling.
-I’ve been moving around so much, that any day, where I don’t have to pack up my backpack feels like a day of rest and a reason to celebrate.
+I’ve been moving around so much, that any day, where I don’t have to pack up my backpack, feels like a day of rest and a reason to celebrate.
+It’s real refuge.

 Which is why I am staying at this place for a full 5 weeks.

-A small house with 2 floors, 3 tiny bedrooms all for myself.
-The kitchen downstairs takes over most of the space on the ground floor and the top floor provides an area to lounge on benches with thick cushions on them.
-The house is made of red bricks, which have been turned into white-washed walls on the inside.
-The latter are accompagnied by a dark wooden interior and blue curtains, making it look like your grandma’s house in the countryside, radiating warmth, peace, and tranquility.
+A small house with 2 floors, 3 tiny bedrooms, all for myself.
+The kitchen downstairs takes over most of the space on the first floor, and the top floor provides an area to lounge on benches with thick cushions on them.
+The house is made of red bricks, which have been turned into whitewashed walls on the inside.
+The latter are accompanied by a dark wooden interior and blue curtains, making it look like your grandma’s house in the countryside, radiating warmth, peace, and tranquility.
 I chose the smallest bedroom as it had the best view of the outside.
 As nice as the interior feels, the surroundings are what makes this place special.
 The house is in the middle of the countryside.
 A small countryside road leads through a small settlement of about a dozen houses.
 The bus that runs about once an hour, some moto-taxis and some tractors are the only traffic noise you hear.
-Thus you feel somewhat connected to the nearby town yet in enough peace and tranquility not to be bothered by it.
-Other than that the natural soundtrack to this place features the following: The clopping of a horse once in a while walking up the road, a guy with a cowboy hat sitting on it.
+Thus, you feel somewhat connected to the nearby town yet in enough peace and tranquility not to be bothered by it.
+Other than that, the natural soundtrack to this place features the following: The clopping of a horse once in a while walking up the road, a man with a cowboy hat sitting on it.
 The crowing of the roosters at 4 in the morning.
 A small dog barking around 5 pm every day, as if noticing something menacing.
 The drop of a dried leaf of a palm tree, making for one of the most startling noises here.

 Once it gets dark, the scenery changes and framing any memory gets even more challenging, if not impossible.